rongi/klaster/README.md

     }
 ```

 What if you want your adapter to get items from a list that can change?
-You may want to have an API like this then.
+You may want to have a builder that can do this then.

 ```kotlin
 fun createAdapter(articles: () -> List<Article>, layoutInflater: LayoutInflater) = Klaster.get()